 4. IOxCLR : This register can be used to drive an ‘output’ configured pin to Logic 0 i.e LOW.
 Writing Zero does NOT have any effect and hence it cannot be used to drive a pin to Logic 1.

 Registers Names defined in ‘lpc214x.h’ header file are basically pointers which point to actual register in Hardware.
 Since lpc214x MCUs are 32 bit , the size of the pointer is also 32 bits.
 Each bit in these registers mentioned above is directly linked to a corresponding Pin.
 Manipulating these bits changes the behavior or state of the pins.
 For e.g consider IOxDIR register.
-Bit 0 of IO0DIR corresponds to pin 0 or port 0 hence bit ‘y’ in IOxDIR corresponds to pin ‘y’ in port ‘x’.
+Bit 0 of IO0DIR corresponds to pin 0 of port 0 hence bit ‘y’ in IOxDIR corresponds to pin ‘y’ in port ‘x’.

 Now setting PIN 2 of Port 0 i.e P0.2 as output can be done in various ways as show :

 CASE 2.
-IO0DIR |= 0×0000004; // or 0×4; (hexadecimal – OR and assign: other pins not affected)
+IO0DIR |= 0x0000004;// or 0x4; (hexadecimal - OR and assign: other pins not affected)

 CASE 3.
 IO0DIR |= (1<<2); //(binary – OR and assign: other pins not affected)